 Leviticus 2:1-3

-The worshiper presents the fruit of His labor to the Lord in a consecrated offering, acknowledging God's provision and sustaining the ministry of His sanctuary.
+The worshiper presents the fruit of his labor to the Lord in a consecrated offering, acknowledging God's provision and sustaining the ministry of His sanctuary.

-Leviticus 2:1-3 (WEB)
+Leviticus 2:1-3 (BSB)

-1 “ ‘When anyone offers an offering of a meal offering to Yahweh, his offering shall be of fine flour.
-He shall pour oil on it, and put frankincense on it.
+1 “When anyone brings a grain offering to the LORD, his offering must consist of fine flour.
+He is to pour olive oil on it, put frankincense on it,

 The worshiper presents the fruit of his labor to the LORD in a consecrated offering, acknowledging God's provision and sustaining the ministry of His sanctuary.